-Rochelle Dumm is a Certified Orthotist and Resident Prosthetist who joined the Dankmeyer team in 2018.
+Rochelle Dumm is a Certified Orthotist and Board Eligible Prosthetist who joined the Dankmeyer team in 2018.
 She completed her orthotic residency at the University of Michigan.
 She completed her master's degree in Prosthetics and Orthotics at Georgia Tech.
 Rochelle has shadowed with us in the past and she is happy to be back.
 She is particularly interested in working with pediatric patients.
 Her hobbies include sewing, cooking, and running.